grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 Hemi waved him up the sail, and he climbed quickly and nimbly up and over the fairing to join them.
 He was a small, thin man.
 His pure-white, shortly-trimmed beard and hair stood out in stark contrast to his leathery skin, which all the older local residents developed after spending their adult working years on the unshaded open water.
 He was wearing an oddly fitted and assuredly ancient three-piece wool suit into which he was sweating profusely after climbing up the sail.

-"Name's Sir Trelew --- tee-ar-ee-loo, at least that's how most off-shore folks pronounce it."
+"Name's Sir Piero --- pee-ahr-oh, at least that's how most off-shore folks pronounce it."

-"_Sir_ Trelew?"
+"_Sir_ Piero?"
 Percy asked.

 "Knighted for my prest-ee-jee-ous piloting work.
 Respect the title, if you please."